Excursions

 More destinations in the region

-Picturesque vineyards, dreamlike river courses, rustic hiking trails and wonderful small towns: The Rhine-Neckar region has special places to offer even far away from the big cities.
-Here we have put together a few tips for you.
+Picturesque vineyards, quaint hiking trails and wonderful small towns: the Rhine-Neckar region and the Palatinate also have something special to offer away from the big cities.
 Hier haben wir für Sie einige Tipps zusammengestellt.

 read more